 This article dials back into older posts about the differences between knowing what you want and what you need.
 I wrote more about that right here;

 These two themes could be very distinct concepts and could portray themselves in different lifestyles across the globe in different cultures.
 Behind all of these different kinds of lifestyles, personalities and needs, lays a certain framework by which mutual understanding can occur more likely.
 What one really needs in order to execute certain objectives within the ‘school of life’, could be very different then what one craves, desires or want rather then making a whole 4 year or 10 year plan or whatever.
-Personally, I tend to stay busy with making plans and working on in-house and out-house projects, however, I know that most often then not, it is better to let things happen as well.
+Personally, I tend to stay buzzing with making plans and working on in-house and out-house projects, however, I know that most often then not, it is better to let things happen as well.
 So, therefore, I do make plans with a laisséz faire attitude.
 Oftentimes, all those desires, ambitions and goals are dismantling the flow of life in a way that material possessions and the fetishism of commodities can become an annoying distraction so to say.
 It could also be that such things are not giving the same pleasure and joy, which could then become, let’s say, a positive catalyzer of change, to pursuit other means of staying happy, strong, whole, thriving and being an inspiration in ones own development.
 Hereby implying, as readers of this website probably know, is that happiness is a state of being (MT).
-In my experience I would agree, which makes the ‘carpe diem attitude’ only more tempting in the way that when one realizes this inner state of being, the world opens up for him, thou or her in a way that could be described as magical or just mentally liberating.
+In my experience I would agree, which makes the ‘carpe diem attitude’ only more tempting in the way that when one realises this inner state of being, the world opens up for him, thou or her in a way that could be described as magical or just mentally liberating.
 By needing less and less to be functional, productive and at the same time happy, is a very potent state of being, I would say.
-Increasing this so called ‘strength of inventiveness’ while at the same time remaining ‘grounded’ and happy is key to a wealthy and healthy life to my opinion.
+Increasing this so called ‘strength of inventiveness’ while at the same time remaining ‘grounded’ and happy is key to a wealthy and healthy life to my experience of it.
 In the end, what creates the real inherent value are the sources of creativity, in and of, itself.
 So where language is the tool I use, for example, the inspiration and creativity comes more through being highly visual.
 I would argue that even in older age (25- till death) one can be able to make new nervous system connections by using a holistic learning approach while at the same time remaining calculated and in control while working on a well-rounded development.
-The phenomena of Confusion could occur when there exists a large group of ‘followers’ and when there is not a correct ‘leveling’ in place when the development of an individual(s) is too broad so that it creates cognitive dissonance with the group.
+The phenomena of Confusion could occur when there exists a large group of ‘followers’ and when there is not a correct ‘levelling’ in place when the development of an individual(s) is too broad so that it creates cognitive dissonance within the group.
 Just like a particular individual can be way ahead in a certain field and being in that place and time in which it is hard or still impossible to be able to share the newfound ‘boons’ with the rest of the field.
-So I think with some areas of expertise or just one mastery, one could still position themselves with value on the so called labor market.
+So I think with some areas of expertise or just one mastery, one could still position themselves with value on the so called labour market.
 Only having one expertise and perhaps one you do not feel so excited about, is probably a recipe for doomsday or just a call for a midlife crisis.

 With the above being stated, I would argue that the severity of a midlife crisis could be prevented when one gained already a lot of self-knowledge during younger years.
 This can then be used as ‘fertile soil’ so to speak on which a refined character and sophisticated life can emerge.
 Without having this deep inner knowing intact, the soil is not valid, and, therefore, there will be greater challenges in later life when questions of purpose, meaning and death become more relevant.